Top 5 Mistakes to Avoid When Creating a Hashtag Campaign for an Event

 1. Not Researching your Hashtag

 Open Twitter and Instagram to check if the hashtag that the company is choosing is already in use.
-If pictures and posts come up as your search for your hashtag, then you need to pick a different hashtag.
+If pictures and posts come up as your search for your hashtag, then you need to pick a different hashtag for your campaign.
 A thorough research saves a brand from trouble in the future.
 Hashtag research tools such as Ritetag, Hashtags.org and Tagsforlikes can be used by brands that are searching for a unique hashtag.

 2. Using Long, Challenging and Countless Hashtags